jaysylvester/citizen/README.md

         response.js    // exports start() and end()
         session.js     // exports start() and end()

+The application `start()` and request `start()` and `end()` events are triggered before your controller is fired, so the output from those events are passed to your controller via the `context` argument.

 All files and exports are optional. citizen only calls them if they exist.
-For example, you could have only a session.js module that exports end().
+For example, you could have only a session.js module that exports `end()`.

-_Note: As of this update, session end() and application end() aren't functional.
+_Note: As of this version, session end() and application end() aren't functional.
 They'll be in a future version._

 Here's an example of a request module that checks for a username cookie at the beginning of every request and redirects the user to a login page if it's not there, unless the requested pattern is the login page: